Australian Footbal League

 MULTICULTURAL EVENTS & GROUPS

-This state celebrates racial, cultural and religious diversity. culture
+This state celebrates racial, cultural and religious diversity.
+Australian culture.

-It is important for new Australians to set up groups related to countries of origin. culture
+It is important for new Australians to set up groups related to countries of origin.
+Australian culture.

 People from all over the world bring their culture with them.